2164 The Enablement Requirement [R-11.2013]

 If a rejection is made based on the view that the enablement is not commensurate in scope with the claim, the examiner should identify the subject matter that is considered to be enabled.

 2164.08(a) Single Means Claim

-A single means claim, i.e., where a means recitation does not appear in combination with another recited element of means, is subject to an undue breadth rejection under 35 U.S.C.
+A single means claim, i.e., where a means recitation does not appear in combination with another recited element of means, is subject to an enablement rejection under 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
 112, first paragraph.
 In re Hyatt, 708 F.2d 712, 714-715, 218 USPQ 195, 197 (Fed.
 Cir.
 1983) (A single means claim which covered every conceivable means for achieving the stated purpose was held nonenabling for the scope of the claim because the specification disclosed at most only those means known to the inventor.).
 When claims depend on a recited property, a fact situation comparable to Hyatt is possible, where the claim covers every conceivable structure (means) for achieving the stated property (result) while the specification discloses at most only those known to the inventor.

 2164.08(b) Inoperative Subject Matter

 The presence of inoperative embodiments within the scope of a claim does not necessarily render a claim nonenabled.
 The standard is whether a skilled person could determine which embodiments that were conceived, but not yet made, would be inoperative or operative with expenditure of no more effort than is normally required in the art.
 Atlas Powder Co. v.
 E.I. du Pont de Nemours & Co., 750 F.2d 1569, 1577, 224 USPQ 409, 414 (Fed.
 Cir.
 1984) (prophetic examples do not make the disclosure nonenabling).